-I have used steps as a useful training tool for years, and I have even taken part in a couple of stair climb events [and worked as a safety man on the Shelter Vertical Rush Tower 42 event for a couple of years].
+I have used steps as a useful training tool for years [as I live in a hill free area], and I have even taken part in a couple of stair climb events [and worked as a safety man on the Shelter Vertical Rush Tower 42 event for a couple of years; EIGHT times up during the day behind the last runner, once an hour].

 Towards the end of 2014 I joined a stair climbing challenge group on FB and soon found myself as an administrator setting challenges.